 Q: Should I have genetic testing for treatment?

-The FDA has guidelines for medication adjustments on over 120+ prescription medications, and if you are prescribed one of these medications, it will be help to know your genetic results.
+The FDA has guidelines for medication adjustments on over 120+ prescription medications, and if you are prescribed one of these medications, it will be helpful to know your genetic results.

 Q: Will genetic testing help with my diagnosis?

 No, unfortunately this testing can not help with a diagnosis.
 In fact, any testing that implies that you have or do not have a specific diagnosis can not be correct at this time.
 The Comprehensive TEAM Evaluation process, and the diagnostic screening tests & assessements which we do in the office will help determine your diagnosis(es).
 Genetic testing studies have shown that they can improve outcomes, and shorten time to recovery for patients.
 In psychiatry, genetic testing is NOT able to identify diagnoses as brain illnesses share many of the same pharmacodynamic and pharmacokinetic genes.

 We find that genetic testing helps us finesse the treatment options.